Skip to main content

 • llm: model in the format provider/developer/model_id, for example groq/openai/gpt-oss-120b

-• style: agent style such as default, react, or planner
+• style: agent style such as default or react

 • tools: list of tool names the agent can use